Blue Ridge Highlands | Shenandoah Valley | Central VirginiaEastern Shore | Northern Virginia | Hampton Roads | Virginia Mountains

 HamptonThe American Theatre is a landmark building, newly renovated to include state of the art acoustics and sight lines.
 It seats 400 comfortably on two levels in plush, artistically restored original seats -- each with a perfect view and the furthest being a mere 75 feet from the stage.

-Chrysler Hall is a 2,503-seat luxury theater adjacent to the Scope arena and offers Broadway shows and other performances.
+Norfolk -Chrysler Hall is a 2,503-seat luxury theater adjacent to the Scope arena and offers Broadway shows and other performances.

-The Generic Theater is Off-Broadway theater and offers new plays and new interpretations of the classics.
+Norfolk -The Generic Theater is Off-Broadway theater and offers new plays and new interpretations of the classics.

-Peninsula Fine Arts Theatre is located in historic Hilton Village and presents full-scale musicals, drams and childrne's theatre throughout the year.
+Newport News -Peninsula Fine Arts Theatre is located in historic Hilton Village and presents full-scale musicals, drams and childrne's theatre throughout the year.

-The Attucks Theatre is the nation's oldest theatre designed, developed, financed and operated entirely by African Americans.
+Norfolk -The Attucks Theatre is the nation's oldest theatre designed, developed, financed and operated entirely by African Americans.
 Once known as the "Appollo of the South," it has been restored to its original glory as a performing arts theatre.

-What's going on around Virginia?
-Subscribe to the Virginia eNews.
+Find out what's going on around Virginia.
+Subscribe to the Virginia eNewsletter.